metrumresearchgroup/bbitest/markdown/stories/invalid_data.md

 **Product Risk**: low

 ### Summary
-As a user, I would like to be notified, and have model execution stop, if I target a NonMem control stream with Babylon, but the data file referenced therein cannot be located.
+As a user, I would like to be notified, and have model execution stop, if I target a NonMem control stream with bbi, but the data file referenced therein cannot be located.

 #### Tests